|Above: G. Wright, is pictured here prior to his promotion to sergeant possibly while still a member of the Cape Mounted Rifles

-Wright had very extensive military career as outlined on the reverse of these two photographs by a F. R. Bell who
+Wright had very extensive military career which was described on the reverse of these two photographs by a F. R. Bell who was

 His campaign highlights included: